department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 concurrence: incomplete
 ---

-The Yellow Ribbon Program can help you pay for higher out-of-state, private, or graduate school tuition that the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/) doesn't cover.
+The Yellow Ribbon Program can help you pay for higher out-of-state, private, or graduate school tuition that the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/) doesn’t cover.
+Find out if your school is a part of this program.

 <div class="call-out" markdown="1">

 ### Can I get this benefit?